chachaprince1/anime-episode-to-anki/README.md

 7. Click **Select** or **Open**.
 If Chrome says it cannot find a manifest, you selected the wrong folder: go back and select the folder that directly contains `manifest.json`.
-8. Chrome should add a card named **jpdb → Yomitan → Anki** to the Extensions page, and the extension's setup page should open automatically.
+8. Chrome should add a card named **jpd. → Yomitan → Anki** to the Extensions page, and the extension's setup page should open automatically.

 Keep the extracted folder on your computer.
 Chrome loads the extension from